GeekGuy-29/OneStopInfo/README.md

 #### Non-Code files

-     Although these files aren't that legitaimate enough until you make a good and hefty contribution to them but nevermind, it's there for you to put in your offering.
+     Although these files aren't that legitimate enough until you make a good and hefty contribution to them but nevermind, it's there for you to put in your offering.
      So, the non-code files for now are `Readme.md` and `Contributing.md`

 #### Heavy-Code files